publiccodenet/about/activities/tool-management/tool-and-email-naming-conventions.md

 * self-explanatory
 * unambiguous
-* fail privately not publicly (eg if you start to type and your email client auto-completes the wrong email address, you won't send a very private email to a big group)
+* fail privately not publicly (e.g. if you start to type and your email client auto-completes the wrong email address, you won't send a very private email to a big group)

 ## Existing tools with an email address